vsoch/arxiv-catalog/README.md

 we will go one step further and make these equations into pretty images using [penrose](https://www.github.com/penrose/penrose).

+## Catalog Cover Page
+It might be interesting to show some animation of [equation families over time](https://codepen.io/golle404/pen/jWZpoy).

 ## Collections

 Each summary page I will represent as a collection, in the folder topics.